 West Fraser's operations are subject to a range of general and industry-specific environmental laws and regulations relating to air emissions, wastewater discharges, solid and hazardous waste management, plant and wildlife protection and site remediation.
-In 2021 and continuing into 2022, we worked to integrate a standardized environmental management system framework.
+In 2023, we enhanced our overarching Environmental Policy by articulating our commitments related to the integration of environmental considerations into our day-to-day decisions, as well as climate action and the reduction of greenhouse gas emissions, which West Fraser verifies.
+We also reinforced how we value biodiversity and engagement with stakeholders and Rights-holders.
+We continued to work to integrate a standardized environmental management system (EMS) to improve our performance by aligning our environmental audit programs, as well as increasing engagement on our EMS framework and standards.